neoforged/Documentation/docs/misc/gametest.md

 ### Custom Definition Types

-A custom `TestEnvironmentDefinition` type provides three methods: `setup` to modify the `ServerLevel`, `tearndown` to reset what was modified, and `codec` to provide the `MapCodec` to encode and decode the type:
+A custom `TestEnvironmentDefinition` type provides three methods: `setup` to modify the `ServerLevel`, `teardown` to reset what was modified, and `codec` to provide the `MapCodec` to encode and decode the type:

 ```java
 public record ExampleEnvironmentType(int value1, boolean value2) implements TestEnvironmentDefinition {